Every property in county must be appraised every three years

 Email newsletter signup

-When the annual property tax assessments went out in June, Colquitt County Commissioners received calls from angry constituents about the increase in their taxes.
+When the property tax assessments went out in June, Colquitt County Commissioners received calls from angry constituents about the increase.

-At the July commission meeting, Colquitt County Board of Tax Assessors Chief Appraiser Jim Mac Booth was questioned about the increase.
-During the meeting, Commissioner Mike Boyd asked what percentage of properties are appraised each year — was it 33% as the state recommends?
+They questioned Colquitt County Board of Tax Assessors Chief Appraiser Jim Mac Booth about the increase at the July meeting.
+Commissioner Mike Boyd asked what percentage of properties are appraised each year — was it 33% as the state recommends?

 Booth replied that he didn’t have the manpower.
 He said that they physically appraised probably 10%.